Limpster/Fallout76LanguageChanger/README.md

 ## How do I use this thing?
 1. Download the bat-file above and save the file where you think it might be a good place to store it :)
-2. make the required changes in the configuration inside of the bat-file
+2. open the batfile with a Texteditor of your choice and make the required changes in the configuration inside of the bat-file (configuration explained below)
 3. save your changes in your bat-file
 4. double click the bat file, that's it!